lyteword/chspurgeon-tod/volume-7/psalm-148.md

 **Verses 12-13.** The Psalms are church songs, and all who belong to the church are to sing them. *Both young men, and maidens; old men, and children; let them praise the name of the LORD.* The ripe believer who can triumph in the steadfast hope of God's glory, is to lend his voice to swell the song of the church when she cries to God out of the depths; and the penitent, who is still sitting in darkness, is not to refrain his voice when the church pours out in song her sense of God's love.
 The whole church has fellowship in the Psalms.— *William Binnie, in "The Psalms, their History, Teachings, and Use,"* 1870.

-**Verses 12-13.** *Old men...Let them praise the name of the LORD.* It is a favourite speculation of mine that if spared to sixty we then enter on the seventh decade of human life, and that this, if possible, should be turned into the Sabbath of our earthly pilgrimage and spent sabbatically, as if on the shores of an eternal world, or in the outer courts, as it were, of the temple that is above, the tabernacle in heaven.— *Thomas Chalmers.*
+**Verses 12-13.** *Old men...
+Let them praise the name of the LORD.* It is a favourite speculation of mine that if spared to sixty we then enter on the seventh decade of human life, and that this, if possible, should be turned into the Sabbath of our earthly pilgrimage and spent sabbatically, as if on the shores of an eternal world, or in the outer courts, as it were, of the temple that is above, the tabernacle in heaven.— *Thomas Chalmers.*

 **Verse 13.** *Let them praise.* Exactly as at the close of the first great division of the anthem (Ps 148:5), and, in the same way as there, the reason for the exhortation follows in the next clause.
 But it is a different reason.
 It is no longer because he has given them a decree, bound them as passive, unconscious creatures by a law which they cannot transgress.
 (It is the fearful mystery of the reasonable will that it can transgress the law.)
 It is because his name is exalted, so that the eyes of men can see, and the hearts and tongues of men confess it; it is because he has graciously revealed himself to, and mightily succoured, the people whom he loves, the nation who are near to him.
-If it be said that what was designed to be a Universal Anthem is thus narrowed at its close, it must be remembered that, however largely the glory of God was written on the visible creation, it was only to the Jew that any direct revelation of his character had been made.— *J.J.
-Stewart Perowne.*
+If it be said that what was designed to be a Universal Anthem is thus narrowed at its close, it must be remembered that, however largely the glory of God was written on the visible creation, it was only to the Jew that any direct revelation of his character had been made.— *J. J. Stewart Perowne.*

 **Verse 13.** *The name of Jehovah.* Jehovah is a name of great power and efficacy, a name that hath in it five vowels, without which no language can be expressed; a name that hath in it also three syllables, to signify the Trinity of Persons, the eternity of God, One in Three, and Three in One; a name of such dread and reverence amongst the Jews, that they tremble to name it, and therefore they use the name *Adonai* (Lord) in all their devotions.
 And thus ought every one to stand in awe, and sin not by taking the name of God in vain; but to sing praises, to honour, to remember, to declare, to exalt, and bless it; for holy and reverend, only worthy and excellent is his name.— *Rayment,* 1630.